 After tubing, Steph and Shirley went back to their respective homes while Josh and Jacob stayed with Winnie and I in the campground.
 We shared a “camping meal” of chicken breast, wild rice and salad grilled (except the salad, I guess) on a camp stove and shared with the few bugs that survived the lack of rain and extreme dust.

 Sierra was the delight of the day we shared at the major Schlitterbahn water park in New Braunfels, Texas.
-At three years old, she completely trusts Rebecca as we climb the stairs to the long shutes the park does so well.
-Hugh smiles greeted every adventure as we bounded from side to side and flew over waterfalls.
+At three years old, she completely trusts Rebecca as we climb the stairs to the long chutes the park does so well.
+Huge smiles greeted every adventure as we bounded from side to side and flew over waterfalls.

 I was especially excited to see her assert herself whenever we went by a ride more in her scale as she climbed, slid, and swam the kiddie rides.
 Sierra had more energy than any of us.
 I’m not sure she has memories of last year’s Schlitterbahn adventure but this year she climbed the steps, boarded the tube, and snapped on her life jacket with a big smile.